-Hydrogeological information to delineate Transboundary Groundwater in the NWT-BC border region is scarce and most of the aquifers in this area are not defined and mapped; thus, watershed boundaries were used as a surrogate for delineating Transboundary Groundwater at the sub-basin level.
-These surrogates are referred to as groundwater areas, which will be used until more information is available and aquifers are mapped.
-Groundwater areas provide an area based framework for data collection and synthesis and identification of key information gaps.
+Hydrogeological information to delineate Transboundary Groundwater in the NWT-YT border region is scarce and most of the aquifers in this area are not defined or mapped.
+As an interim approach, surface watershed boundaries for the NWT-YT Liard sub-Basin Transboundary Waters listed in Table 2 are to be used as a surrogate for delineating Transboundary Groundwater.
+This surrogate is referred to as a groundwater area (Figure 23, which will be used until more information is available and aquifers are mapped.

+Groundwater areas provide an area-based framework for data collection and synthesis and identification of key information gaps.
 It was assumed that topographic slope reflects shallow Groundwater flow directions and that surface sub-basins generally reflect Groundwater flow patterns within the smaller discrete sub-watershed units in order to facilitate management and investigations of Groundwater.